ToolVS

 Is VS Code free?

 Yes, completely free and open source.
-Cursor has a free tier with limited AI requests, and Pro is $20/month.
-VS Code + Copilot costs $10/month.
+Cursor has a free tier with limited AI requests, and Pro is $20/month for unlimited completions.
+VS Code + GitHub Copilot costs $10/month — half the price but with less advanced AI.

 Get our free SaaS Buyer's Guide (PDF)